Welcome New Students!

 This feedback form is intended to solicit general information and impressions about your graduate school experiences.
 If you have questions about the Graduate Group review process, please contact the Office of the Provost at provost-ed@upenn.edu or 215-898-7225.

-The University of Pennsylvania is an inclusive community in which we learn from the research, ideas, and experiences of other people on campus and around the world.
+The University of Pennsylvania is a community in which we learn from the research, ideas and experiences of other people on campus and around the world.
 We value open expression and the learning that comes from civil and rigorous debate.
 We also value and respect the dignity and worth of all members of our community.
 At times individuals or groups may believe they have experienced discrimination or bias or were negatively impacted by the actions of another member of the Penn community.

 Individuals may report their concerns about having been treated in a biased or discriminatory manner by completing a Bias Incident Reporting Form.